ING Car Insurance

 - Comprehensive: This type covers your liability for damage caused by the car to other people’s property, as well as essential repairs, emergency transport and accommodation and personal effects, among other things.
 It also provides cover for the vehicle up to a predetermined amount.

 - Third Party Property, Fire and Theft: This provides the same cover as Third Party Property Only, plus cover for loss or damage to the car if it is stolen or catches fire only.
-It also includes a hire car following theft, guaranteed repairs, towing costs and uninsured motorist damage.
+It also includes a hire car following theft, guaranteed repairs, towing costs if your car can’t be driven safety after an accident and uninsured motorist damage.

 - Third Party Property Only: This covers your liability for damage caused by the car to other people’s property.
 This policy type also includes a repair guarantee and cover for uninsured motorist damage.